Registering a SmartHub ASE with Appspace

 Once installation has completed, click Finish to exit the installer.

-Double-click the Appspace SmartHub ASE icon on your desktop (or alternatively from your Start Menu, within Programs) to launch the SmartHub Configuration Wizard.
+Locate the Appspace SmartHub ASE icon on your desktop (or alternatively from your Start Menu, within Programs).
+Double-click Appspace SmartHub ASE to launch the SmartHub Configuration Wizard.

 The SmartHub Configuration Wizard will display a list of installation tasks.
-Click the Install button.
+Click the Install button to begin installation.

 During the installation, the wizard will display the progress of each step with a status bar and icons.
 Completed tasks are marked GREEN, tasks in progress are marked BLUE, and pending tasks are GREY.